 - record as soon as possible after the conversation.
-Use the school system of recording using My Concern wherever possible.
-If My Concern is not available then record on writing; - not destroy any notes in case they are needed for legal reasons; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - draw a diagram to indicate the position of any injuries if relevant; and - record statements and observations rather than interpretations or assumptions
+Use the school system of recording using MyConcern wherever possible.
+If MyConcern is not available then record on writing; - not destroy any notes in case they are needed for legal reasons; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child: - use the body map or draw a diagram to indicate the position of any injuries if relevant; and - record facts, quotes and observations rather than interpretations or assumptions.

 All staff will receive training on what good recording of concerns looks like.
-All written records must to be given to the DSL promptly.
+All written records must be given to the DSL promptly.
 No copies should be retained by the member of staff or volunteer.